dennisdevio/milestone-project-2/README.md

 # Helios Weather Forecast
-This website called Helios is a real time weather forecast service that provides weather forecasts across Europe through a interactive map.
+This website called Helios is a real time weather forecast service that provides weather forecasts across Europe through an interactive map.
 The name Helios was the name of the sun god in ancient greek mythology.
+I chose the name Helios because it seemed quite fitting.
-The purpose of this website is to provide easily accessible real-time weather information in a fun and interactive way across all devices and screen sizes.
+The purpose of this website is to provide easily accessible real-time weather information in an appealing and interactive way across all devices and screen sizes.